An Amazon S3 Source connects to an existing Amazon S3 bucket. imgix connects using the credentials you supply, so assets don't have to be public.

 • If you are editing an existing Source and the Video API is enabled, the imgix Video Subdomain field will be visible.
 This field automatically inherits the value from your imgix Image Subdomain and cannot be modified without changing the Image Subdomain.

-We strongly recommend creating an Amazon IAM account specifically for imgix to access your S3 bucket with.
+We strongly recommend creating an Amazon IAM user specifically for imgix to access your S3 bucket with.
 All Amazon credentials are stored using industry standard cryptographic best practices.

 The specific S3 permissions imgix requires are: